brookjordan/corner-ribbon/README.md

 … no. No is the answer there.
 If enough requests come in, I'll look into it, though!

+### MHOAR OPTIONS!!!

+Whoa!
+Ha… you're getting a little excited there… <sub>and just a tad scary… <sup>could you brush your teeth before you do that again, please?</sup></sub>

+There actually ARE more options… but I'll let you find them for yourself as they're all quite edge case and, hopefully, quite easy to decipher.

+Look through the files in `scss/settings` and you should be flying.

 ## License

 Copyright © 2018 [Brook Jordan](https://brookjordan.co.uk/)